JAC-CS-Game-Programming-F25/project-saiyan-of-legend/README.md

 ### 🔊 Sounds

-Sounds will be taken from 101soundboards.com for the effects and background music.
+Sounds will be taken from 101soundboards.com for the effects and background music and are from the Dragon Ball Z Anime Dub.

 ## 📚 References